luccs271course-spring2018/lab5-mgonzalezlab5/Answers.md

   * Item:
     - Pros:
-      - Takes less time to return 1 item
+      - Takes less time to return 1 item and it's more clear what was added or removed.
     - Cons:
       - Only get 1 item at a time.
 Can't see everything at once.